Keep Up With Us

 On August 10, 1859, the first gold nugget was discovered along the Blue River, and that’s all it took.
 Men built a fort, and within three months, the new town of “Breckinridge” took root.

-The Breckenridge Heritage Alliance has done an amazing job preserving, restoring and presenting the history of Breckenridge.
+The Breckenridge Heritage Alliance celebrates Breckenridge’s history by preserving, restoring and presenting the history of Breckenridge to locals and guests.

 For Breckenridge Heritage Alliance tours on the fly, stop into the Breckenridge Welcome Center at 203 S. Main Street, which, in and of itself is a cool ski and mining history museum.

 The Breckenridge art scene has been taking off.
 The new Arts District campus offers more classes than a person could possibly take in a month, from drawing and creative writing, to dance, metal smithing, jewelry making, ceramics, textiles and more.
 Each class takes place in a restored historic building, making it an even more unique and memorable experience.

 3 ways to enjoy art scene in Breckenridge

 - Public Art Tour – Public art around the Riverwalk Center and Sculpture on the Blue feature realistic and abstract sculptures using a broad range of subject matter and materials.
 The sculptures invite public interaction, so don’t be afraid to touch.
 As you walk around town, you’ll see a variety of public art.
 You can event take a free self-guide tour of the art and scultpures around town.

 - Art Galleries – Breckenridge’s Main Street also offers a few good galleries, including a local co-op called Arts Alive at the south end of town, and Art on a Whim, on the northern end of Main Street.
 Other galleries in town feature nature photography, as well as exceptionally fine art, like Breckenridge Gallery.